Hsgngr/raspberry-pico/README.md

-# Raspberry - Pico
+# Raspberry Pi Pico, Pico W and Boards

-Hi This repository is my initial playground to see the capabilities of raspberry pico.
+My raspberry pi pico playground to see the capabilities of the board, microPython.